Mixed moduli in 3d N=4 higher-genus quivers: Superconformal index

 \paragraph{Single-particle index and recombination.}

-The Hilbert space decomposes into representations of the superconformal algebra that we listed earlier.
-The contribution of each supermultiplet to the index was for example spelled out in Section~3 of~\cite{Bachas:2019jaa}. \begin{itemize} \item Long multiplets $L[j]^{(\jH,\jC)}$ have dimension $\Delta>j+\jH+\jC+1$ and do not contribute to the index.
+The Hilbert space decomposes into representations of the superconformal algebra $\lie{osp}(4\vert 4)$~\cite{Dolan:2008vc}.
+The contribution of each supermultiplet to the index was for example spelled out in Section~3 of~\cite{Bachas:2019jaa}.\footnote{We follow the Cordova-Dumitrescu-Intriligator notations~\cite{Cordova:2016emh} except that all $\lie{su}(2)$ labels are half-integers in our notations rather than being scaled by a factor of~$2$ to be integers as in their notation.} \begin{itemize} \item Long multiplets $L[j]^{(\jH,\jC)}$ have dimension $\Delta>j+\jH+\jC+1$ and do not contribute to the index.
 This should not come as a surprise since any non-zero contribution would depend on~$\Delta$, which is not fixed for these multiplets, while we know on general grounds that the index is insensitive to continuous deformations of parameters.

 \item Short multiplets $A_1[j]^{(\jH,\jC)}$ with $j>0$ and dimension $\Delta=j+\jH+\jC+1$ have the following index, in terms of~\eqref{indexB1} below:

 \item Short multiplets $A_2[0]^{(\jH,\jC)}$ have dimension $\Delta=\jH+\jC+1$ and index